lwandile9/crud-rest-api-app/README.md

 1. Clone the repository:

-   Run the following comand in cm or any terminal of your choice: (VS code terminal recomended)
+   Run the following command in cm or any terminal of your choice: (VS code terminal recommended)

    git clone https://github.com/lwandile9/crud-rest-api-app.git

-2. open thw folder using VS code and Run the following comands
+2. open the folder using VS code and Run the following commands

-    npm install   - this will install dependencies ( not required in this project though  ) to start the server   run this  comand : node index.js ( this will provoke node to run the file )
+    npm install   - this will install dependencies ( not required in this project though  ) to start the server   run this  command: node index.js ( this will provoke node to run the file )

    The API will be available at http://localhost:10111.